 - If you are a victim of a crime, please report it immediately to the appropriate Campus Public Safety Department.

 These regulations are in effect during ALL HOURS of parking operation and they apply equally to all STUDENTS, FACULTY, STAFF, and VISITORS.

 - MDC Card or validated schedule must be present upon entering the any parking facility.
 The validated schedule will be accepted until the last day of 100% refund.
 After the deadline, ONLY valid cards will open the gates.

 - Visitors or individuals parking at the garage must show a voucher from proper department before entering the garage.

-- All non-visitor vehicles must have a valid MDC parking decal prominently displayed on the rear bumper or rear window of the vehicle.
+- All non-visitor vehicles must have a valid MDC parking decal permanently affixed to the exterior of the rear bumper or rear window of the vehicle.
 Decals available free of charge at the Public Safety Department for faculty and staff; for Students in Student Life Department.

 - Overnight parking is prohibited on all campus parking lots.

 - Always observe and obey all directional and stop signage.
 Drive only in the direction of the posted traffic flow.
 Do not drive against traffic.